-- Single mode mid level probing - Insertion of 20-minute pseudo-random noise by modulation of the Pacific HVDC Intertie, similar to one used during August 2008 probing tests - Insertion of the Chief Joseph braking resistor
+- Single mode mid level probing

+- Insertion of 20-minute pseudo-random noise by modulation of the Pacific HVDC Intertie, similar to one used during 2009 - 2012 summer seasons probing tests

 Close examination of system behavior will be made before and throughout the test to confirm that system conditions are suitable for testing, and that the test is proceeding as expected.
 WECC members having a PDC StreamReader are invited to participate in this, and to use associated spectral analysis software to observe frequency domain signatures for their service areas.
 Alternate toolsets for this include Real Time Dynamic Monitor System (RTDMS) and the DOE Mode Meter.
-Extended data access at the California ISO and at the Pacific Northwest National Laboratory permit almost total backup of BPA monitoring facilities.